micked99/wspr-to-sondehub-script/README.md

 https://www.anaconda.com/download/success

-After install, in Anaconda Navigator go to Base (Root) Terminal like in this picture and do the install of the libs
+After install, in Anaconda Navigator go to base (root) Terminal like in this picture and do the install of the libs

 pip install httplib2